How to Troubleshoot & Reset Your Amana PTAC Unit

 FP

 “FP” means your Amana PTAC unit is now working in Freeze Protection.
-The Freeze Protection kicks in when the temperature of the environment is below 40℉.
+Freeze Protection activates when the room temperature, measured by the wireless remote thermostat or indoor ambient thermistor active sensor, drops below 40°F.

 oP / nP